fbargaglistoffi/Continuous_Treatment_Binary_Outcome/README.md

-# Doubly-robust Exposure Response Curve for Binary Outcomes
+# Doubly-robust Exposure Response Curve for Binary Outcomes with Censoring Weights

 Doubly-robust estimation of continuous treatment effects for binary outcomes with censoring, based on Kennedy (2017).